-Arnold was on one of those first boats that left Alexandrina on the 18/6/16 the "Kinfauns Castle" bound for Marseilles.
+Both Hansen and his brother Arnold were on one of those first boats that left Alexandrina on the 18/6/16 the "Kinfauns Castle" bound for Marseilles.
 The left at 10.05am on the 30/6/1916 via Malta.
-A stowaway was found on the vessel and the troops had an uneventful trip.

 The 59th Battalion finally disembarked on the 29/6/16 in France.
 They trained to the north and finally detrained at Steenbecque, near Armentieres near the Belgium border where exercises and preparations began in earnest.